-A destination name in adressable hash form, for an app_name and a number of aspects.
+A destination name in addressable hash form, for an app_name and a number of aspects.

 10.3.
-Destination 131
+Destination 115

-announce(app_data=None, path_response=False, attached_interface=None, tag=None, send=True)
+announce(app_data=None, path_response=False, send=True)

 Creates an announce packet for this destination and broadcasts it on all relevant interfaces.
 Application specific data can be added to the announce.